amwalding/Networking-Toolkits/README.md

 As you can see, it has just about everything you need.
 Let me know if you would like to see something added.

+**Update**
+Working an a Linux equivalent BASH file.
+This is currently a work in progress.